 GTE regularly hosts a variety of community-based activities to strengthen ties with communities, leaders, and institutions in the areas where Gran Tierra operates.
 The events cover a wide variety of topics, including operational, educational and cultural.

-GTE supports community-led activities such as environmental training, traditional games, theatre and music in communities across Putumayo, Cauca, Cesar and Santander departments.
-These events, are also part of Colombia’s national “Brujula” program which instills principles of personal, family, and social coexistence.
-Out of more than three hundred participating municipalities, the program in Rio Negro which is focused on victims of violence and has for years been supported by GTE, was recognized as one of the top 20 in Colombia by Colombian NGO Corporacion Juego y Ninez (Game and Childhood Corporation), for the past two years.
+These events are also part of Colombia’s national “Brujula” program which instills principles of personal, family, and social coexistence.
+Out of more than three hundred participating municipalities, the program in Rio Negro which is focused on victims of violence and has been supported by GTE, was recognized as one of the top 20 in Colombia by Colombian NGO Corporacion Juego y Ninez (Game and Childhood Corporation).

 Encouraging and Enabling Local Suppliers